 Window, Sliding Door and Shower Door Tracks

-Window, sliding door and shower door tracks attract dust and dirt in amazing amounts and cleaning them can be difficult because of the tight spaces.
+Window, sliding door, and shower door tracks attract dust and dirt in amazing amounts and cleaning them can be difficult because of the tight spaces.
 When it's time to clean, you may need to remove screens and give them a good cleaning.
 Then, start by using the crevice tool on your vacuum or making a custom crevice cleaner.
 Removing as much loose dust and grime will make the rest of the cleaning easier.

 After vacuuming, mix a solution of two cups warm water, one teaspoon dishwashing liquid and one teaspoon household ammonia.
 Use a flexible stiff-bristled brush to scrub out the tracks and then rinse with plain water.
 You may have to use some vinegar and extra care to remove soap scum on shower door tracks depending on the type of metal.